 suggest gives the best cross-section of your work

 a tough question.
 I have explored a lot of directions

 so it is hard to recommend just one album.
-I think you
+I think

-the others???
-But then again Time Odyssey and
+diversity than the others???
+But then again

-So....... please buy them all, people.
+So..... please buy them all, people.

-You've played with many legends over the years, including
+You've played with many legends over the years,

 line-up as an ambition to record and tour with?

 are so many players that I admire and would love

-energetic rhythm section.
+bad ass energetic rhythm section.

 are your top three musical heroes - and why?